10 Oct Explaining the Unexplainable: How to Talk to Children about Crisis

-We live in an era of the 24/7 news feed, the immediate and direct reporting of catastrophic images from the epicentre of crisis.
-24 hour news centres such as CNN and social media forums such as Facebook, Instagram, and Twitter (to name just a few) result in a world of immediate access and live footage of world events.
+We live in an era of the 24/7 news feed, the immediate and direct reporting of catastrophic images from the epicentre of crisis, where it can be hard to distinguish what’s real and what’s fake news.
+24-hour news centres such as CNN and social media forums such as Facebook, Instagram, and Twitter (to name just a few) result in a world of immediate access and live footage of world events.
 What is billed as real time reporting is often a continuous loop of imagery from the latest world crisis and an over analysis of speculation and conjecture.
 For some, this continuous stream of information is perceived as positive.
 The individual can feel comforted by the constant updating of information.
 For others, and particularly for children who are developmentally unable to comprehend and integrate the graphic information and imagery to which they are being exposed, this can be a very unsettling experience; suddenly, their whole world seems to be filled with disturbing imagery.

 So what can you do?